Smejia3409/Recipe/README.md

-Recipe web app build using react that show different recipes from ednam api
+Recipe web app build using react that show different recipes from edamam api

 React hooks used:
 - useEffect